turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

-Run `rake` and it'll pass because we're correctly setup the association on both sides.
+Run your tests and it'll pass because we're correctly setup the association on both sides.

 #### Now for Companies